whitneyburton/portfolios/students/1610-back/amy-kintner/Module1portfolio.markdown

 #### Introversion (gear-up 2)
 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/introversion.markdown)

-I thought doing this in our own cohorts was a great idea, and the smaller group I was in for the talk - Josh, Jason, Nick E and I - ended up having a very thorough talk about previous work situations in which a boss who was either an distinct introvert or a distinct extrovert caused problems for a team.
-Having Josh and Jason there, both ex-enlisted military men, added an interesting dynamic to the talk, as their stories about bosses and work situations were vastly different from Nick's and my own.
+I thought doing this in our own cohorts was a great idea, and the smaller group I was in for the talk - Josh, Jesse, Nick E and I - ended up having a very thorough talk about previous work situations in which a boss who was either an distinct introvert or a distinct extrovert caused problems for a team.
+Having Josh and Jesse there, both ex-enlisted military men, added an interesting dynamic to the talk, as their stories about bosses and work situations were vastly different from Nick's and my own.
 <br>
 In terms of the actual introvert/extrovert spectrum, I usually fall smack dab in the center (the video we watched would label me an "ambivert"): while I can be gregarious and talkative, I need time alone to recoup my energies after doing anything in a group.
 For this reason, I do find the long days at Turing to be extremely, massively exhausting, which is something that I don't think Turing manages well.
 The fact that many people drawn to this field are introverts conflicts with the fact that we are forced to do A LOT of work together, or at least stay and work for long periods in a relatively cramped, often loud place around A LOT of other people.
 For group projects, the idea of having to stay at Turing through the evening for more intensive pairing session is an awful probability that I'll likely have to endure at some point.

 #### Resilience (gear-up 3)
 * [GitHub URL] (https://github.com/turingschool/gear-up/blob/master/resilience.markdown)

+This topic is for me, and is also, I sense, for others, very sensitive because no one likes to talk about the deep shit that has taken place in their lives.
+Casual conversation about weird or unexpected things that crop up in life are one thing, but asking someone to talk about the truly fucked-up shit that may or may not have occurred is something else altogether.
+For this reason, I do think this topic might better be approached in the individual cohorts instead of a mixed group.
+One thing that came up in our session (at Gusto) was the fact that the backend pre-work before Mod 1 could be way harder, which might actually help some people prepare more mentally for what we'd actually encounter in the first few weeks.
+Everyone 100% agreed that Mod 1 is the resilience-maker at Turing.

 ### Professional Development Workshops
 #### Personal Branding